 You can make this dream scenario a reality by hiring the right talent.
 In the wise words of strategist Jill Konrath, “Sales is an outcome, not a goal.”
-This outcome can be achieved if you hire salesman who are the best in their field and will empower your business for success.
+This outcome can be achieved if you hire a salesman who is the best in their field and will empower your business for success.

 A good salesman plus a robust CRM in an unstoppable duo for success!
-Kylas is an enterprise-grade CRM that boosts the efficiency, productivity and collaboration of all your sales staff.
+Kylas is an enterprise-grade CRM that boosts the efficiency, productivity, and collaboration of all your sales staff.
 To witness how it can enable your teams to perform better, schedule a demo now!

 Breaking Down the Timelines for Sales Hiring

 Before getting into the nuances of the hiring process, there’s a crucial question to ask yourself-

 “Is it the right time to hire a salesman for my business?”
 The answer to this question dictates a lot of your decisions.
 Let us explore this further by breaking down the sales hiring timeline and understanding the requirements of every phase: